 Have a soft spot for furry friends?
 You can find lots of ways to improve the lives of animals in need.

-The Humane Society of the United States would welcome you to spend time with abused and neglected animals at any of their animal care centers.
+The Humane Society of the United States would welcome you to spend time with abused and neglected animals.
 Search by state to find opportunities near you.
-You can get others involved by organizing a pet food bank.
-Set up your donation site in a high-traffic area, like a local shopping center or school.
+You can also create a pet disaster-preparedness kit to make sure that animals in your home and community are ready in case of emergency.

 If you have families of deployed military members in your community, they may need occasional assistance with their pets—walking them, kitty-litter cleanup or even providing a temporary foster home.